 © Palace of Versailles, Dist.
 RMN © C. Fouin

-room, most likely in the future queen's inner chambers.
+This pair of corner pieces was made for Marie-Antoinette in 1770.
+Characterised by refined details, they bear the stamp of cabinetmaker Martin Carlin.
+Relatively small, they were intended for a mezzanine room, most likely in the future queen's inner chambers.
 These corner pieces were acquired in 2021 thanks to the patronage of the Fondation La Marck.

-Relatively small,

-for a mezzanine

-they were intended